 Staining Your Door

-Using a brush or rag, apply two coats of Colourwood Pigmented stain or Johnstone’s Professional Exterior Timber Oil to all surfaces of the
+Using a brush or rag, apply two coats of Colourwood Pigmented stain or Johnstone’s Professional Exterior Timber Oil to all surfaces of the door.

 The sequence to stain the door is very important to the finished product.
 Begin with the raised panels then complete the rails followed by the stiles.

 Leave for recommended time and wipe off excess.
 Allow to dry then repeat.

 Tips for Applying and Removing Stain

 - Stir stain well.